-He leads on the Improvement and Effectiveness workstream, the Collaborative Action Research workstream and co-leads on the Leadership workstream.
+He leads on the Improvement and Effectiveness workstream and co-leads on the Leadership workstream.

-Chris holds the Chair of Education and Public Policy and Practice at the University of Glasgow, and is based at the Robert Owen Centre for Educational Change.
+Chris is Director of Policy Scotland (from September 2017) and holds the Chair of Education and Public Policy and Practice at the University of Glasgow, based at the Robert Owen Centre for Educational Change.

 - a member of the Scottish Government’s International Council of Education Advisers

 - Senior Academic Adviser to the Scottish Attainment Challenge

 - a member of the UK Department for Education advisory group for the Evaluation of Early Education in England

 About Chris’s research interests